2008 Audi A6

 The Audi A6 continues a legacy of dynamic excellence and exceptional comfort.
 The A6 is packed with technology, enhancing convenience and driving dynamics.
 The attention to detail inside and out is impressive.

-The 2006 Avant is an especially sleek looking wagon, distinguished by a coupe-like roofline.
+The A6 Avant is an especially sleek looking wagon, distinguished by a sloping roofline.
 The arching shoulder line and relatively narrow glass create a dynamic profile that terminates in a gently sloped tail marked by distinctive two-piece LED taillights.
 Overall the design language says European elegance.

-The new S6 is distinguished from its less-powerful stablemates by special exterior and interior elements.
-Audi's striking trapezoidal grille gets double vertical aluminum-look strips and an S6 badge, an air inlet beneath the grille to feed the big V10, and a spoiler lip to provide additional downforce.
-The front bumper's unique look comes from the strip of separate LED daytime running lights, and the front foglamps are incorporated into the main headlights, which feature gray-tinted covers.
+The S6 is distinguished from its less-powerful stablemates by special exterior and interior elements.
+Audi's striking trapezoidal grille gets an S6 badge.
+The front bumper's unique look comes from the strip of separate LED daytime running lights situated a the top of two larger lower cooling ducts.
+The front foglamps are incorporated into the main headlights, which feature gray-tinted covers.
 The rear tailights also feature distinctive LED brake lights.
-An integrated spoiler juts from the trunk lid, bright aluminum trim around the side windows and top of door handles, body-color door handles, brushed aluminum rearview mirror housings, body-color outside lower door flares, black brake calipers, dual exhaust oval polished quad tailpipes and a chrome strip on the trunk lid are additional ways to identify the S6.
+An integrated spoiler juts from the trunk lid, bright aluminum trim surrounds the side windows, the door handles are body color, and the rearview mirror housings are brushed aluminum.
+The S6 also has black brake calipers, dual exhaust oval polished quad tailpipes, and a chrome strip on the trunk lid.

-The lever-style outside door handles are stylish, but aren't as easy to operate as the grab handles that don't require flipping your hand over.
+The lever-style outside door handles are stylish, but we found they aren't as easy to operate as the grab handles that don't require flipping your hand over.

 Overall, the A6 sets a benchmark in quality of materials and build quality.

-InteriorThe cabin is light and airy, particularly with the lighter-colored leather choices.
+InteriorThe Audi A6 cabin is light and airy, particularly with the lighter-colored leather choices.

-The leather that comes standard in the Audi A6 3.2 is nice, distinguished by a handsome two-tone treatment of light-colored seats and door inserts and charcoal dash and door trim.
+The leather that comes standard in the A6 3.2 is nice, distinguished by a handsome two-tone treatment of light-colored seats and door inserts and charcoal dash and door trim.
 Wood trim comes standard on all models.
-Premium Volterra leather comes standard on 4.2 models and is optional on 3.2s.
-We particularly like the gray birch trim in the S-Line Package.

 The front seats are comfortable and supportive.
 We never gave them much thought during a drizzly day of driving from Milan to Lake Como, a good sign.
 The quiet cabin allows for easy conversation even when driving quickly.

 The rear seats are comfortable, too.
+Head and leg room are expansive enough to tote around two clients in comfort.
 Audi designed room in the rear-seat footwell for bulky shoes, like sneakers on teenage boys, to be able to easily swing by the B-pillar when getting in and out.
-This latest-generation A6 is much roomier than pre-2005 models.
+The current A6 is much roomier than pre-2005 models.

-Audi's Multi Media Interface, which features a large knob and some buttons on the center console, controls many of the interior functions.
+Audi's Multi Media Interface, or MMI, features a large knob and 15 buttons set horizontally on the center console to control most interior functions.
 This eliminates a lot of switches, making for a clean-looking dash.
 To further reduce clutter, the switch for the glovebox is located on the center of dash.
 Mastering the MMI takes time and requires reading the owner's manual.
-Too many times, we've found it a distraction, less so than BMW's iDrive system, but more so than Acura's system.
+Too many times, we've found it a distraction, as it makes simple tasks like programming a radio station a multi-step process.
+At least the main controller and buttons fall easily to hand.

 High technology can also be found in what have been traditionally mundane controls.
 The parking brake is electronic; pull the switch up to set it, press to release it.
 The hood release operates only when the door is open.
 The wipers are speed sensitive.
 A Bluetooth-enabled interface integrates compatible cell phones.